jameszah/ESP32-CAM-Video-Recorder/README.md

 - I'll rewrite this intro with v59 instructions ... at some point

 Also, someone did an instructables.com explanation and video about the Sep 15, 2019 version, which is not bad.
-I am refered to as "The Team".   :-)
+I am refered to as "The Team"   :-)

 https://www.instructables.com/id/Video-Capture-Using-the-ESP32-CAM-Board/

 Other general advice about the ESP32-CAM.
 - put a capacitor between the +5 and Ground to prevent the frequent "brownout" problems.
 I saw 220 microFarad recommended somewhere, and it works good.
 - keep the antenna part of the chip - the part with the squiggly line - above and away from your circuit board or any wires.
-The internet speed with improve dramatically with just 1 or 2 mm of extra space.
+The internet speed will improve dramatically with just 1 or 2 mm of extra space.

 ## Update Feb 18, 2020
 - Check out https://github.com/s60sc/ESP32-CAM_MJPEG2SD

 It is a similar program, but makes a ".mjpeg" file rather than an ".avi" file.

-It will also give you the live-stream through the camera on your browser, it will play the videos for you through the browser, and it will record based on a PIR or other sensor that grounds a pin.
+It will also give you the live-stream through the camera to your browser, it will play the videos for you through the browser, and it will record based on a PIR or other sensor that grounds a pin.